nushell/nushell.github.io/book/hooks.md

 })
 ```

-### Automatically activating an environment when entering a directory
+### Automatically Activating an Environment when Entering a Directory

 This one looks for `test-env.nu` in a directory